julfersnlt/lehd-schema/README.md

 6. Migrate existing generated docs to `gh-pages`
 7. Publish releases, add change-notes
 8. Rework `naming_convention.csv` to not break asciidoc formatting
+9. Fix j2j "Soon." references, find in docs to see
+10. Parameterize the Geovintage/TIGER vintage
+11. Parameterize the YYYYQQ string e.g. 2020Q1

 ## Technical notes
 Asciidoctor does not include the ability to subset a csv by column.
 This was a major functionality that a bash wrapper provided.
 A custom ruby plugin was implemented to handle this case.
 The extension lives in the `lib/` directory.
 It is added to asciidoctor when the process runs.
 E.g.: